-- 9 Reconnect the sensor (See point 3). - To close the instrument logically reverse the procedure described in the section 1.
+- Reconnect the sensor (See point 3). - To close the instrument logically reverse the procedure described in the section "Access to sensors in positions S1 S2 S3 S4" or "Access to sensors in positions S5 S6".

 Turn on the instrument to check the new sensor works correctly through the menu "Sensor Troubleshooting".
 It is normal if a newly installed sensor gives a 'current error': it is necessary to wait some time, so that the sensor polarization can settle.